Ex Upset I Don’t Want to be Friends: 12 Reasons Ex Gets Mad

 The best way to handle this is to talk with your ex and find out why they are angry.
 This will help you address the issue and help prevent any further misunderstandings or hurt feelings.

-Ultimately, remember that you and your ex are entitled to decide how you want to continue your relationship in the future — even if those choices include no longer being friends.
+Ultimately, remember that both you and your ex are entitled to make choices about how you want to continue your relationship in the future — even if those choices include no longer being friends.